 Why is that?
 Is it because everybody says you should?

 If so, that’s not a very good reason.
 Maybe you don’t have to spend so much time on your flexibility after all.

-If you are getting through your day and your recreational activities without sensations of stiffness or tightness, then you probably don’t need to make flexibility training your top priority.
+If you are getting through your day and your recreational activities without sensations of stiffness or tightness in your muscles, then you probably don’t need to make flexibility training your top priority.

 If however, you do feel stiffness or tightness and can’t seem to put your shoes on in the morning without some serious effort, then some flexibility training may be exactly what you need.